Leon740/react-pagination/README.md

 # Components

-You can use the created components, or create your own and consume a context.
+You can use the created components, or create your own and consume a context.<br>
 Pagination /

 - Search